 Under Pennsylvania law, all Pennsylvania motor vehicle owners must maintain vehicle liability insurance on a currently registered vehicle.
 But what happens if you get pulled over and don’t have it?
 Kalinoski Law Offices explains what happens when you are caught driving uninsured in Pennsylvania.

 As a responsible driver in Pennsylvania, you must have vehicle liability insurance that covers any property damage or injuries that you may cause to others in the event of a car accident.

 However, if there is a lapse in insurance coverage, the results can be damaging.
-Such penalties include suspension of your vehicle registration privilege for three months and fines.
-Other penalties include:
+Such penalties include suspension of your vehicle registration privilege for three months, fines, and a restoration fee.
+See their breakdown:

 - A minimum of $300 fine for driving uninsured.

 - A three-month suspension of your vehicle registration.

 - A three-month suspension of your driver’s license.

 - A restoration fee to restore your vehicle registration.